StackExchange/dnscontrol/documentation/providers/loopia.md

 This plugin is based on API documents found at [https://www.loopia.com/api/](https://www.loopia.com/api/) and by observing API responses.
-Hat tip to Github @hazzeh whose code for the LEGO Loopia implementation was helpful.
+Hat tip to GitHub @hazzeh whose code for the LEGO Loopia implementation was helpful.

 Sadly the Loopia API has some problems: